lfk/downloads-router-chrome-extension/README.md

 ### 0.8 (August 27, 2014)

 * Added the global referrers folder mapping option
-* Tweaked the ``fresh install'' detection mechanism to trigger on updates as well
+* Tweaked the `fresh install` detection mechanism to trigger on updates as well

 ### 0.7 (July 26, 2014)